AngelLozan/Local_Deep_Seek/README.md

 ## Steps to run with VScode:

-1. Once you run steps 1-2 above, you can also install the CodeGPT for VScode extension.
+1. Follow steps 1-2 in the [Steps to run with a web interface](#steps-to-run-with-web-interface), then you can also install the CodeGPT for VScode extension.
 ![alt text](image-2.png)
 ![alt text](image-3.png)